 If you have U.S. clinical experience, program directors may expect to see an LoR from someone in that program, reflecting the experience and demonstrating how you performed in a U.S. clinical setting.

 If you are submitting LoRs from a country other than the United States, ask your letter writers to evaluate your skills in a way that highlights your ability to succeed in U.S. residency training.
-To assist with this, consider providing your letter writers with copies of the Accreditation Council for Graduate Medical Education (ACGME) Core Competencies, a defined set of guidelines developed by the ACGME to measure the performance of U.S. residents.

 If at all possible, avoid submitting LoRs regarding experiences more than two years prior to your application.
 Program directors want to see LoRs that measure your most current knowledge and skills.